 Estimated DoB: 29 May 2016

-Wilbur is a bundle of energy, he has a very unique sparkle that is rarely dimmed or put off by anything.
-Though not what I would call a ‘loving’ pig, he does know loyalty, he knows his humans, and he does enjoy contact with us (on his terms, preferably with him down a cardigan sleeve).
+Wilbur has a very unique sparkle that is rarely dimmed or put off by anything, and everyone who crosses his path adores him.
+He has, as he’s grown older, turned into a very loving pig, he does know loyalty, he knows his humans, and he loves spending times with us.
+His favourite thing to do is to eat pellets – so much so we had to give them to him via treat ball, which he rapidly made his own – and to lick people.
 He’s incredibly photogenic, which is a real challenge considering he is 90% black haired, but we get by!

 Slate, tan and white boar (intact)